agnedil/Portfolio-Archive/README.md

-# Portfolio

-Contains my projects divided into categories.
-See the respective folders.

-Some of the major or most important projects include:
+## Portfolio - partial repository of non-proprietory projects

+__Although I code every day, I don't push my code to this public repository due the proprietory nature of my work.
+This repository contains some of my non-proprietory projects divided into categories.
+Some of the major ones include:__

 ### NLP
 (Python)